“How’s the road?”, I asked the man outside the sign board at the turn off.

 Lake Argyle seemed like a nice spot – and familiar, because a friend was there only on the weekend- so I turned off and took in the sights 34 km off the highway.
 Breathtaking views.

 The change in landscape began at the saddle from yesterday: mountains and hills composed of harsh red rocks, dry and unforgiving, allowing little to grow than tussock grasses and trees with not too many leaves on them.
 I’m in the Kimberleys.
 Baobab grow here aplenty; such oddly shaped trees those are.
 The termite mounds have changed too; I can no longer use them to tell which way is north.

 I would like to see a meteorite crater during my trip.
 Wolfe Creek is one of the more accessible and recognisable ones in the country, due to not now being a lake, or overcome with vegetation.
 For some reason, I was under the impression that the road to the crater from the main highway was only 50 km long.
-I learned from a local policeman at the servo that it's more like 130 km down a heavily corrugated dirt and gravel road, 20 km down from Hall Creek.
+I learned from a local policeman at the servo that it’s more like 130 km down a heavily corrugated dirt and gravel road, 20 km down from Halls Creek.

 Instant dilemma: I want to be in Broome, tomorrow, 685 km on the highway from Hall Creek.
-I have 2 hours of daylight.
-I can skip the crater, and carry on on the highway, 200 km away to my planned rest stop, and shorten tomorrow's trip; OR get on the dirt road to the crater and see how far I can get, see the crater, ride back out, and make it 3 consecutive days of riding 700+ kms daily.
+I have two hours of daylight.
+I can skip the crater, and carry on on the highway, 200 km away to my planned rest stop, and shorten tomorrow’s trip; OR get on the dirt road to the crater and see how far I can get, see the crater, ride back out, and make it three consecutive days of riding 700+ kms daily.

 This entire trip has been about the journey, not destinations.
 I decided to leave the decision to impulse when I got to the turn off.

 “Where you going?”

 “Going to the crater, then Broome.
 What’s fucked about the road?”